Top 12 Best Activities in London

 The Shard in London

-If you’re visiting London soon, why not take a look at the top 12 best activities in London?
-There’s something for everyone to enjoy in this iconic and historic city.
+If you’re planning a visit the capital of England, why not explore the top 12 best activities in London?
+This iconic and historic city has something for everyone to enjoy.

 Activity 1) The Shard – Southwark, London